English

 Useful resources and equipment:

 A good dictionary or thesaurus at home.
 Easy access to a variety of novels or texts – encouraging students to read a daily newspaper is helpful.
-Access to a computer is not a necessity.

 Year 8